Cristianetaniguti/Qploidy/README.md

 <img src="https://github.com/Cristianetaniguti/Qploidy/assets/7572527/88ef9fad-7f86-4a84-9e1a-5dd4625dd1c8" align="right" width="230"/>

 **`Qploidy`** is an R package designed for ploidy and aneuploidy estimation using genotyping platform data.
-For a detailed explanation of the `Qploidy` methodology, please refer to its [publication]().

 ### When does the `Qploidy` methodology work?